Experience New Year’s Eve in Copenhagen

 Culinary Nordic magic | Taken by @kokkeriet

 Where to go clubbing New Years Eve in Copenhagen

 First of all, you have to understand that New Year’s in Denmark is a fancy affair.
 Parties are planned months in advance, tuxes are pressed and dresses procured.
 So dress to impress!
 After having procured your best look, start to look for a house party on New Years Eve and have fun with some lovable ‘strangers’.
 Secure your spot through the ‘Festen & Gæsten’ program or join Festen & Gæsten on Facebook and line up a few parties to attend in walking distance from each other.
 Taxis will be very difficult to get on New Years Eve, so make sure to be able to walk the distance or have a bike with you.

 Also, do not assume you can just walk into clubs and bars on this evening.
 At many places you will have to have booked a table to be able to enter so secure your reservations before heading out!
 There is nothing worse than wasting time walking from place to place just to meet a closed door on the most important party night of the year.
-We have gathered three of the best parties of the year for you to attend:
+We have gathered two of the best parties of the year that you can attend:

 Party Like Gatsby at Store Vega

 Copenhagen is host to the Party Like Gatsby event on New Years Eve and the parties tend to be crazy and very classy.
 The theme of the party is ‘Cabaret Noir’, so dress in your finest attire and experience the Golden Twenties and expect an amazing, amusing and entertaining night.
 The party will take place in Store Vega located close to Carlsberg Station if you’re arriving by S-train, or Enghave Station if you’re arriving by metro.